ishafiul/mrt_reader_flutter/packages/mrt_card_reader/README.md

 - `NfcTimeoutException`: Reading operation timed out
 - `SessionAlreadyActiveException`: Session already in progress

+## Platform-Specific Notes

+### Android
+- Uses native NFC-F (FeliCa) `transceive()` for direct card communication
+- Compatible with Android API level 19+

+### iOS
+- Uses FeliCa `readWithoutEncryption()` API (iOS 13+)
+- Automatically handles platform differences internally
+- Same transaction data output as Android
+- Requires FeliCa-compatible iPhone (iPhone 7 or later, except iPhone X)

 ## Troubleshooting

 ### Common Issues

 **NFC not available**: Ensure NFC is enabled in device settings and the device supports NFC.
+On iOS, ensure you have a compatible device (iPhone 7 or later).

 **Card reading timeout**: Increase the timeout duration or check card proximity.

 **Invalid card errors**: Ensure you're using a valid Dhaka MRT Line 6 card (FeliCa card).

 **Data corruption**: Card may be damaged or incompatible with the reader.

+**iOS not reading card**: Ensure you have enabled the NFC capability in Xcode and have a FeliCa-compatible iPhone model.

 ## Contributing